benlansdell/ethome/docs/how-to.md

 To do machine learning you'll want to create features from the pose tracking data. `ethome` can help you do this in a few different ways.
 You can either use one of the feature-making functions provided or create a custom feature-making function, or custom class.

-To use the inbuilt functions you can reference them by identifying string, or provide the function itself to the `features.add` function.
+To use the inbuilt functions you can reference them by their identifying string, or provide the function itself to the `features.add` function.
 For instance, to compute the distances between all body parts (within and between animals), you could do:
 ```python
 recordings.features.add('distances')
 ```